 In 2009, the leaping blue lion acquired a more prominent shape.
 Now paws, mane, face, and torso were seen.
 Designers attempted to make it look much more realistic.
 Besides, the lion had fangs, which seemed extremely effective tools for threatening the enemies.
 The eye, mane, and tail elements were drawn as well.
 A fierce character was contoured in white and then in black.

-The 2017 Detroit Lions logo compare to the prior one has a sharper look.
+After several attempts to improve the logo, the designers finally got what they wanted.
+The current version, adopted in 2017, has come a long way in evolution.
+Since 1970, it has changed several times.
+Artists experimented with stroke color, lion shape, and the location of inner paths.
+As a result, they presented the final version, which completely satisfied the leaders of the club.
+The Detroit Lions logo compares to the prior one has a sharper look.
 Strands in the flowing mane and animal’s eye are visible.
 The hind legs are smaller than the forelegs, which remained massive.
 It is a perfect allusion to the king of the jungle – agile, fierce, and strong.
 The black outline is toned down to a light grey color.